-Through their schools, all pupils in the area have been invited to take part in this year's Young Writer competition.
-The theme this year is "Reflection".
-Entries may be written or typed, fiction or non-fiction, a story or a poem, as long as the piece relates to the theme.
-A suitable submission would be an A4 page of up to 500 words.

-new wording.
 Through their schools, in the autumn term all pupils in the area were invited to take part in this year's Young Writer competition, on the theme "Reflections".
 Entries could be fiction or non-fiction, a story or a poem.
 Adjudication took place towards the end of the spring term.